 Every website should optimize its positioning.
 But do you know how to position SEO for an online store?
 Many e-commerce want to improve their Google ranking and they encounter more hassles than benefits when they start, so we’ll clear them up step by step.

-I want to clarify something that may surprise a few people: there isn’t a specific SEO for online stores, just like there isn’t Social Media or Email Marketing for e-commerce.
+I want to clarify something that may surprise a few people: there isn’t a specific SEO for online stores, but optimizing for google shopping is very important, you can learn about google shopping ranking factors just like there isn’t Social Media or Email Marketing for e-commerce.
 The tools, general guidelines, and framework are common to any type of strategy; what varies is how you apply it.

 Though there’s no such thing as a specific SEO for online stores, there is optimization for the elements on specific pages and the you can generate enough of an external presence to become relevant and allow our products and categories to appear organically as search results of various search engines.